DirazCoder/temporal-fmt/README.md

 - [`eslint-plugin-temporal-fmt`](https://www.npmjs.com/package/eslint-plugin-temporal-fmt) — lints format strings for common mistakes (e.g. `hh` without `a`).
 This is what backs the `analyzeFormat(formatStr).warnings` check mentioned in [Introspection and the analyzer](#introspection-and-the-analyzer) — same underlying metadata, surfaced as a lint diagnostic instead of a runtime call.
 - [`temporal-fmt-codemod`](https://www.npmjs.com/package/temporal-fmt-codemod) — one-time migration tool that rewrites Day.js/date-fns calls to `temporal-fmt`.
 The CLI's `translate` subcommand (see [CLI](#cli)) imports this package at runtime, so `translate` needs it installed to work.

+## Testing

+This library is heavily tested.
+The `node:test` suite (`test/*.test.js`) runs 800+ cases covering hand-picked scenarios, fuzzing, and adversarial input, alongside a separate `vitest/` suite unit-testing internals directly.
+On top of that there's a dedicated conformance suite, smoke tests that check the package actually resolves correctly under CJS/ESM/bundler/nodenext, and type tests.
+If it's mentioned in this README, it's backed by a test — not just a docstring.

 ## Contributing